Type IXA submarine

-The German Type IXA submarine was a sub-class of the German Type IX submarine built for Nazi Germany's Kriegsmarine between 1937 and 1938.
+The Type IXA submarine was a sub-class of the Type IX submarine built for Nazi Germany's Kriegsmarine between 1937 and 1938.
 These U-boats were designed between 1935 and 1936 and were intended to be fairly large ocean-going submarines.
-The inspiration for the Type IXA submarine came from the German Type IA submarine, which had a similar diving depth and identical submerged horsepower.
+The inspiration for the Type IXA came from the Type I submarine, which had a similar diving depth and identical submerged horsepower.